phunterlau/niba/README.md

 # niba
-cat this cat in your bash_profile, Niba the cat is watching you!
+cat this cat in your bash_profile, Niba the cat is blessing you and your code!

 just add "cat niba.txt" to your .bash_profile or whatever profile/rc file for your bash.
+Please use xterm.

 ## preview
 ![Niba](preview.png)